HHopper/Consensys-Intercambio/README.md

 # How to Initialize

-Assuming you are using a Linux Ubuntu set-up, you will need the truffle suite as well as the Ganache-cli development blockchain.
-Following the traditional command line, type:
+Assuming you are using the provided VM(which can be downloaded at: https://drive.google.com/open?id=12vd29ZzLWqbqUBSAvStRPwodcxGxe8r8), then follow these steps:

 1. Open up a terminal and run
 	$ ganache-cli